Bloodhounds Season 2 Korean Explained — Boxing, Loyalty, Loan Sharks, and Revenge (Updated May 2026)

 🎬 Official Context and Trailer

-The release date, official cast list, and season setup in this article are based on Netflix Tudum and the Netflix official title page.
+The official release date, cast list, title-page description, and Season 2 setup in this article are based on Netflix Tudum and the Netflix official title page.

 That official setup matters because the Korean vocabulary is not just action vocabulary.
-The drama connects physical action with debt, protection, brotherhood, and revenge.
+The drama connects physical violence with debt, protection, brotherhood, and moral pressure.
 In Korean, those layers are carried by compact words that often have more social weight than their English translations suggest.

 🐕 What Does 사냥개들 Mean?